 The initial session is free.

-Concessions are available to students and those on low income.
+A limited number of concessions are available for counselling and psychotherapy students and those on low income.

 I can be contacted using the link provided or directly by email or by calling or texting me on 07958 020372.